 DBE LOCATOR REFERENCES.
 Bidders may consult the IL UCP DBE Directory as a reference source for DBE-certified companies.
 In addition, the Department maintains a letting and item specific DBE locator information system whereby DBE companies can register their interest in providing quotes on particular bid items advertised for letting.
 Information concerning DBE companies willing to quote work for particular contracts may be obtained by contacting the Department's Bureau of Small Business Enterprises at telephone number (217)785-4611, or by visiting the Department's web site at www.dot.il.gov.

 BIDDING PROCEDURES.
-Compliance with this Special Provision is a material bidding requirement.
-The failure of the bidder to comply will render the bid not responsive.
+Compliance with the bidding procedures of this Special Provision is required prior to the award of the contract and the failure of the as-read low bidder to comply will render the bid not responsive.